 Successful recipients of this award will undertake research support work and any related tasks as required, of up to 6 hours per week for the duration of their studies, for the Queen Mary Intellectual Property law Research Institute (QMIPRI).

-The Herchel Smith PhD Scholarship Programme recognises and supports exceptional full-time students who show the potential to make an outstanding contribution to intellectual property law.
+The Herchel Smith PhD Scholarship Programme recognises and supports exceptional full-time students who show the potential to make an outstanding contribution to the area of intellectual property law.
 This programme supports PhD students in intellectual property law and those working at the intersection of intellectual property law and other areas of sciences and humanities.

 The award is for new applicants who will enrol at the start of the coming academic year, in September 2024.
 Therefore, current PhD students who enrolled prior to September 2024 are not eligible to apply for the award.

 Also, applicants should note that our PhD programme only has one entry point each year – in September.
-Given that most LLM courses in the UK end with graduation in November (and that entry on to our PhD programme is dependent upon your obtaining a certain grade on your LLM so as to meet our academic entry requirements), so this means for applicants currently taking their LLM in the UK (but not at QMUL) where the date of graduation falls after September 2021, and/or for non-EU applicants requiring a UK student visa who are currently taking an LLM in the UK, then an application this year is not possible.
+Most LLM courses in the UK end with graduation in November.
+Entry on to our PhD programme is dependent upon your obtaining a certain grade on your LLM so as to meet our academic entry requirements.
+This means for applicants currently taking their LLM in the UK (but not at Queen Mary) where the date of graduation falls after September 2022, and/or for International applicants requiring a UK student visa who are currently taking an LLM in the UK, then an application this year is not possible.